 Discretionary Waiver of a Juvenile to Adult Court in Iowa

 The juvenile court has the discretion to hold a waiver hearing, in certain types of cases, to transfer a juvenile to adult court upon motion of prosecution or child.
 Iowa Code § 232.45.

 If the child is at least 14 years old and accused of a public offense, either the child or the county attorney can file a motion for a discretionary waiver.
 In those cases, the juvenile court must hold a hearing to determine whether to waive jurisdiction.

 Before the hearing, the juvenile probation officer or another designated person will file an investigative report on the child that is submitted to the court.

-The statute specifies serious factors that must be considered by the court in making a determination about whether the waiver is appropriate.
+The statute specifies serious factors that must be considered by the court in determining whether the waiver is appropriate.